adaltas/node-nikita/src/docker/start.coffee.md

 *   `boot2docker` (boolean)
     Whether to use boot2docker or not, default to false.
 *   `container` (string)
-    Name/ID of the container.
-MANDATORY
+    Name/ID of the container. __Mandatory__
 *   `machine` (string)
-    Name of the docker-machine.
-MANDATORY if using docker-machine
+    Name of the docker-machine. __Mandatory__ if using docker-machine
 *   `attach` (boolean)
     attach STDOUT/STDERR.
 False by default
 *   `code` (int|array)
     Expected code(s) returned by the command, int or array of int, default to 0.
 *   `code_skipped`
-    Expected code(s) returned by the command if it has no effect, executed will not be incremented, int or array of int.
+    Expected code(s) returned by the command if it has no effect, executed will
+    not be incremented, int or array of int.

 ## Callback parameters